erikakroll/SWBIO_Fg_GeneID_converter/README.md

 6. The assembly to which the ID belongs to is printed before both the input and output IDs.

-7. If gene ID is absent from an assembly 'nan' is printed.
+7. If a gene ID is absent from an assembly 'nan' is printed.

 Example Output
 ---------------